dk14/wolfram-mega/docs/contracts.md

 ## Multi-party

-Two-party offers are generalizable to multi-party (multi leg) offers through creating a set of pairwise contracts.
+Two-party offers are generalizable to multi-party (multi leg) offers through creating a set of pairwise contracts (see "Dicreet DSL" doc).

 It simplifies matching, since originator of the offer would not have to care about how many parties would join it.

 >In [BTC-DLC](https://adiabat.github.io/dlc.pdf) "bob, carol" would have their own multisig and pre-sign their own CET-transactions, before co-signing CET and opening transaction with alice.

-It is trivial to built "multiParty eDSLs" under this framework too, since one only has to take 3-party (n-party) contract and generate 2 (n-1) bilateral contracts:

-- one where bob and carol are considered same party
-- another one where bob payouts are simply excluded

 >In [BTC-DLC](https://adiabat.github.io/dlc.pdf), inputs-outputs from the same stage - can still be pooled together in order to reduce fees.